Wolfyxon/lover/README.md

 [See the wiki](https://github.com/Wolfyxon/lover/wiki).

 > [!NOTE]
 > This tool is in early development.
-Some of the described features may not work yet.
+Some of the described features may not fully work yet.
-> Downloads will be available as soon as the first version is complete, for now you can use the source code if you want to check it out.
 >
 > [See the project's progress](https://github.com/Wolfyxon/lover/issues/1).